danmacklin/erlang_cep/README.md

 ###Javascript "MatchRecognise" Row Functions

-"MatchRecognise" Functions are used to find complex progressive patterns in data.
+"MatchRecognise" Row Functions are used to find complex progressive patterns in data.
 Typically a MatchRecognise Row Function is called from two perspectives.
 Initially the "matchRecogniseFirst" parameter is set to true and the function acts as as a threshold check.
-In this mode the function acts as a filter making sure that the new row data can be added to the Window.
+In this mode the function is a filter making sure that the new row data can be added to the Window.
 On subsequent calls the matchRecogniseFirst parameter is set to false, and the data from the previous match is passed into the "otherRow" variable facilitating a comparison between the latest data and the last good match.
 The matchRecogniseFirst parameter is set to false when matched data expires from the window, or a query fires (if resetStrategy is set to restart).